 The OCBC endorsed the phrase coined by the world's leading bicycle transportation engineer,

 "cyclists fare best when they act and are treated as drivers of vehicles".

-Forester's vehicular cycling principles are the basis of the Canadian
+Forester's rules of the road, vehicular cycling principles are the basis of the Canadian

 Cycling Association's CAN-BIKE cycle skills training program.
 The OCBC